Find the Right Investments for Your Retirement Portfolio

 Your knowledge level, desire to be hands-on, tax status, and tolerance for short-term volatility can help you identify the right investments.

 To see if your retirement plan is on track, an assessment of your savings/spending rates comes first.
-This article helps you assess preparedness during your accumulation years, and this one discusses the make-or-break figure for retirees, withdrawal rates.
 The next step is to find the best account types for your hard-earned retirement dollars, then gauge the reasonableness of your portfolio's stock/bond mix, taking into account your spending needs and life stage as well as your personal financial circumstances.

 But how best to populate your retirement portfolio, or decide which of your current holdings are a good fit?
 To help you knock those tasks off your list, it's crucial to think through your own situation, what you're trying to achieve, and your characteristics as an investor.
 As you do so, here are the key questions to ask.

 Choice 1: Will you employ multiasset funds or discrete holdings for your stock and bond exposure?

 This is one of the first forks in the road that confront many investors saving for retirement: Hand-select investments, or opt for an all-in-one vehicle that encompasses varying asset classes, such as an allocation or target-date fund?
 Here are the pros and cons of each tack.